 Purchase stunning artwork by First Nations creatives who’ve taken part in The Torch’s powerful Indigenous Arts in Prisons and Community program.

-Each year, this Melbourne Award winning program supports around 450 offenders and ex-offenders through arts and cultural learning, creating new pathways for participants’ lives beyond the prison system.
+Each year, this Melbourne Award winning program supports around 600 First Nations people who have been impacted by incarceration in Victoria.
+This creates new pathways for participants’ lives beyond the prison system.

 The program supports Indigenous people to reconnect with their culture and earn income from art sales and licensing while developing self-esteem, cultural pride, and resilience.